pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain.md

 And it was the same point that people said, well, there couldn't be anything for free on the internet.
 We **need to pay for things on the internet**.
 So we need to have some kind of micro-transactions.
-So just some cent to read an article on the usenet, for example.
+So just **some "cent" to read an article on the usenet**, for example.
 And that, I think, was also a motivation for them.

-They went bankrupt, unfortunately, around...
+**They went bankrupt**, unfortunately, around...
 So they started in 90s, so in 96 they went bankrupt.
-The reason was actually that there was some kind of money laundering taking place there.
+The reason was actually that there was some kind of **money laundering** taking place there.
-But also one reason was that it wasn't being adopted.
+But also one reason was that **it wasn't being adopted**.
 I mean, there was Deutsche Bank, there was the Mark Twain Bank.
 They went in as a pilot partner.
 But there was not really a take-up of the whole idea, unfortunately, at this point in time.